Flexible Online Delivery Model

 - Provide a consistent online user experience to facilitate ease of learning.

-- Provide a set of standards and tools for instructors to facilitate online course development and delivery.
+- Provide a set of standards and tools for instructors to facilitate online and blended course development and delivery.

 Online, flexible delivery must be included in the design and development of all programs and courses at RRC Polytech.

 The central focus for academic program delivery is student learning – not content delivery.
 Quality program development and delivery is critical for student success.
 An online teaching and learning environment requires a positive, supportive, and professional relationship between instructor and student.

 Standardized components of academic program and course delivery will assist in ensuring sustainability and maximizing the use of existing resources.
 Courses must be developed and delivered considering the various needs of the students we serve.
 Accountability for quality course and program delivery resides within the academic portfolio and School that is responsible for delivery.

 All online course development and delivery must, at a minimum, incorporate the following standards:

 - All courses will be developed and delivered in LEARN